filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 _Retrieval providers_ are not additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward is the fee they extract from the client.

-_Retrieval fees_ are paid incrementally using payment channels, as the retrieval deals are fulfilled by sending portions of the data to the client.
+_Retrieval fees_ will be paid incrementally using payment channels, as the retrieval deals are fulfilled by sending portions of the data to the client.
 This happens off-chain.

 ## Where do providers fit in the Filecoin network